 Cloud4C appoints Paresh Shetty as President, Sales

-SINGAPORE, Sept.
+HYDERABAD, India, Sept.
 10, 2020 /PRNewswire/ -- Cloud4C, world's leading Cloud Managed Services Provider, has announced the appointment of Paresh Shetty as President, Sales of the company.
-He will be providing executive leadership to transform growth and will be leading the global sales for cloud as well as colocation services as the company plans to consolidate its geographical footprint across eighty countries.
+He will be providing executive leadership to transform growth and will be leading the global sales for cloud as well as co-location services, as the company plans to consolidate its geographical footprint across eighty countries.

 Paresh Shetty brings along two and half decades of rich experience in growing business fast and profitably.
 His strategic focus on customers and growth will help enhance Cloud4C's market share in India and global markets across their business segments through technology partnership, alliances and collaboration.